 Our first experiences of forming and maintaining relationships happen within the family context.
-These early attachment patterns become shaping influences on how a person continues to approach other people, engage with change and learning in life, and form adult relationships.
-The influence of family can be both a strength to harness and a source of constraining patterns for a person – and every individual has a family background and context.
-Whether working with one person or the whole family, shifting perspective to consider the flow of stress as well as resilience through relationships can help expand possibilities for change.
-This workshop will provide information to help understand common dynamics at play within family systems.
-Participants will learn strategies for engaging and working with more than one person at a time and also how to match support to the level of need in a family system.
-This is a highly interactive and experiential workshop where participants will practice applying principles and strategies relevant for their own setting.
+These early attachment patterns influence how a person continues to engage with others and form adult relationships.
+Whether you are working with one person or the whole family, considering the flow of stress as well as resilience through relationships is critical.
+This workshop will explore attachment theory, as well as common dynamics at play within family systems.
+Participants will learn strategies for working with more than one person at a time.
+This is a highly interactive and experiential training where participants will practice applying principles and strategies for working with families.

 About This Workshop